lowrycode/coin_tower_topple/README.md

 ![Change Game Settings page with invalid user inputs](readme-images/change-game-settings-invalid-input.jpg)

-***NOTE:*** *when entering the possible actions, the order of the numbers is automatically sorted from low to high (see last user input and the summary of the new game settings in the image above).
+***NOTE:*** *When entering the possible actions list, the order of the numbers is automatically sorted from low to high (see last user input and the summary of the new game settings in the image above).
 This is done to make it clearer for the user but is also required by the `_play` method in the `CoinTowerTopple` class when checking whether the opponent is forced to topple the tower on their next move.*

+***NOTE:*** *When entering the possible actions list, any leading and/or trailing whitespaces for list items are allowed as these are removed as part of the validation process.*

 At the end of the process, the new game settings are shown and the user is prompted to 'return' to the main menu by pressing Enter.